uzair142/CV/README.md

 **Al Misbaah Academy** (March 2020 to Present)
 _Supplementary School Department Leader_

-• A position of responsibility in which one is accountable for the learning experience and development of over 100 children.
+• Assumed a position of responsibility, overseeing the learning experience and development of over 100 children.

-• Leading a team of staff by cooperating and providing feedback resulting in improved outcomes for all.
+• Led a team of staff, successfully cooperating and providing feedback to improve outcomes for all.

-• Liaising with parents to ensure a high level of communication and addressing any concerns.
+• Liaised with parents to ensure a high level of communication and effectively addressed any concerns.

 • Using a wide range of computer systems and softwares to enhance the use of innovative technology within the classroom

-• Founded the Heroic Quality initiative aimed at character developlment in children.
+• Founded the Heroic Quality initiative, which aims to promote character development in children.

 **Wahed Invest** (October 2022 to present)
 _Resarcher_

-• A job based role which involves researching contempory methods of business and finance including T&C's and determining how the investors can use them to maximise profits.
+• Held a job that involved researching contemporary methods of business and finance, including terms and conditions, and determining how investors could use them to maximise profits.

 **Seven Kings Muslim Educational Trust** (April 2020 to present) _Voluntary Community leader_

-• Community Service Counselor specializing in marital and grievances resolution
+• Community Service Counselor specialising in marital and grievances resolution.

-• Delivering inspiring and thought-provoking sermons to a diverse congregation of over 500 individuals
+• Delivering inspiring and thought-provoking sermons to a diverse congregation of over 500 individuals.

-• Hosting programmes with over 1000 in-person participants and 2000 online participants.
+• Successfully hosted programs with over 1000 in-person participants and 2000 online participants, demonstrating strong organisation and communication skills.

-• Planned and co-ordinated youth activities and meet-ups
+• Planned and coordinated youth activities and meet-ups, demonstrating strong leadership and event management skills.

 ## Skills